ahmeteke/TOGG_research/README.md

 The sentiment_analysis.py python programming file developed and used to perform sentiment analysis on related data.
 In this analysis, the utils_lr.py python programming file is imported and used for pre-processing the data.

 The topic_modelling_analysis.py python programming file was developed and used for topic modeling analysis.
 In this analysis, the python programming file utils_to.py is imported and used to pre-process the data.

+the word_cloud.py file for word clouds all tweets.